Indiana EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-Ask for an Emergency SNAP Issuance
+Request an Emergency SNAP Issuance

-If you have no food left and very little cash, you may qualify for an emergency SNAP issuance.
-You can request this by calling the Division of Family Resources (DFR) at 800-403-0864 and stating you need “expedited SNAP.”
-You will also need to start a new application online or in person that same day.
+Call the Division of Family Resources (DFR) at 800-403-0864 and state that you need “expedited SNAP.”
+You must also start a new application online or in person on the same day.

 Use Statewide Food-Finder Tools